hizenzen/HSReconnect/README.md

 # HDT-Reconnector
+!!!
+This plugin is no longer officially supported by Hearthstone Deck tracker !!!
 HDT-Reconnector is a plugin for [Hearthstone Deck Tracker](https://github.com/HearthSim/Hearthstone-Deck-Tracker) that allows you to quickly disconnect and reconnect to the game.
 It can be used in any game mode and supports vpns/accelerators, but especially for the battleground to skip the battle animation.

 HDT-Reconnector controls Hearthstone's TCP connections to disconnect the game, so it's faster than the firewall rule solution, and it's more suitable for you if you can't control the firewall.